 We like the GIVEBACK™ program for its creativity however, the red tape could put a damper in its luster.
 The company promises to make the calculation simple and transparent, but it also says it can discontinue the program at any time.
 Finally, your account needs to be in good standing to earn the rewards.

-The 8.25% APR is also not guaranteed, or fixed.
-It's a variable rate, which means it can go up or down depending on the interest rates set by the Federal Reserve, which have already started to increase in 2016.
+The 8.5%* Variable APR is also not guaranteed; since it's a variable rate, it can go up or down depending on the interest rates set by the Federal Reserve.
 Federal interest rates are low right now, so fair warning, this APR will likely go up.

 These two cards are substantially different.
-The Chase Freedom® APR on balance transfers and purchases is 0% for 15 months as opposed to the steady 8.25% APR on the Ring MasterCard®.
+The Chase Freedom® APR on balance transfers and purchases is 0% for 15 months as opposed to the 8.5%* Variable APR on the Ring MasterCard®.
 Other key differences built into the Chase Freedom® card are:

 Our vote is to go with Barclaycard if you just can't get used to regular credit card usage, and to go with the Chase option if you can.
 The rewards will add up fairly quick, and you'll have 15 months of 0% APR.